maxifree/Deluge-Pieces-Plugin/README.markdown

 while it is still downloading.
 After completing the torrent you should continue to seed for a while, because this behaviour is actually not sociable and bad for the torrent protocol.
-Please use when there are a lot of seeders in swarm.
+Please don't use this option when the swarm is weak and doesn't have a good number of seeders.

 To install this plugin in deluge: go to edit, preferences, plugins,